Call If Your Insurance Claim Has Been Delayed or Denied

 In Colorado, the law requires that your insurance company act in good faith when processing your claim.
 They must investigate in a timely manner and keep you informed of your claim’s status.
 They need to pay it promptly or and give a valid reason for denying it.
 Failing to do so may be considered a breach of your insurance contract, or acting in “bad faith,” and you may be entitled to sue them for amount of benefits owed under the terms of your policy, along with attorney fees, filing fees, and court costs, and in some cases, punitive damages.
-For more than twenty years, the Fort Collins accident attorneys at the Tenge Law Firm, LLC have been handling insurance bad faith claims with excellent results.
+For more than thirty years, the Fort Collins accident attorneys at the Tenge Law Firm, LLC have been handling insurance bad faith claims with excellent results.

 According to the American Association for Justice, these are the 10 worst insurance companies for denying claims (and we have dealt with bad faith with other major carriers as well!):